karma-runner/karma/docs/config/01-configuration-file.md

 All of Karma's urls get prefixed with the `urlRoot`.
 This is helpful when using proxies, as sometimes you might want to proxy a url that is already taken by Karma.

-## jsVersion
-**Type:** Number

-**Default:** `0`

-**Description:** The JavaScript version to use in the Firefox browser.

-If `> 0`, Karma will add a JavaScript version tag to the included JavaScript files.

-Note: This will only be applied to the Firefox browser.
-It is currently the only browser that supports the version tag.

 [plugins]: plugins.html